 tag to your link can be very powerful.
 By telling search engines like Google not to follow the link you can control if your site has certain pages indexed, you can control your link ratios, and you can control your security.
 Do you really want Google to have a publicly indexed link to your admin section?
 This is also something you need to secure with your robot.txt file though.

 If you block any links going to a certain folder the no follow tag/code and add a:

-But if they do cater to these big companies than maybe they don’t care as much about true organic results anymore.
+But if they do cater to these big companies then maybe they don’t care as much about true organic results anymore.

 So all in all, Google “does not” register following a

 rel="nofollow" link.
-Google might follow the link and use it in the background to factor a websites back-links or outbound-links.
-After all if you are linking to a virus Google will want to know, even if you have a “now follow” link to try and hide.
+Google might follow the link and use it in the background to factor in a website’s back-links or outbound links.
+After all, if you are linking to a virus Google will want to know, even if you have a “now follow” link to try and hide.